Skip to main content

 This feature might be disabled in your project.

-The word added to Glossary will appear as a suggested translation:
+The word added to the project glossary will appear as a suggested translation:

 Hotkeys and shortcuts

-Learn more about this feature in the corresponding article.
+Learn more about this feature Editor hotkey profiles article.

-You can switch between hotkey profiles by pressing Ctrl + / or Cmd + /.
-Currently Lokalise supports two profiles: Default and Classic.
+Lokalise provides keyboard shortcuts to streamline the translation workflow.
+You can switch between hotkey profiles by pressing Ctrl + / (Windows/Linux) or Cmd + / (Mac).
+Lokalise currently supports two profiles:

 That's it!
 If you have any questions or suggestions, please contact us in the support chat.